Federated Learning for Collaborative Inference Systems: The Case of Early Exit Networks: Federated Early Exit Networks for CISs

-Our algorithm works as follows: At each communication round $t$, the server samples w.r.t. $\boldsymbol{p}$ a set of clients and the corresponding early exits to train.
-The server broadcasts the current global model to all the sampled clients.
-Every client $c$ conducts multiple steps of mini-batch gradient descent on its model up to the early exit $e$ that has been sampled, and then sends back the updated model.
-The server then updates the global model by aggregating the pseudo-gradients of the global model w.r.t. each of the local models in a weighted sum, where the weights correspond to the importance assigned to exit $e$ ($\tilde \Lambda_e$), the proportion of data that a client $c$ used to train an exit relative to the total amount of data used to train that exit ($\frac{|S_c|}{|\Sep|}$), and the inverse of the probability that client $c$ was selected to train exit $e$ ($\frac{1}{p_{c,e}}$).
-The full algorithm is depicted in Algo.~\ref{alg:fed-cis}.
+Our algorithm (Alg.~\ref{alg:fed-cis}) works as follows: At each communication round $t$, the server samples nodes and their corresponding early exits based on the probability matrix $\boldsymbol{p}$ (Lines~2-3).
+The server then broadcasts the current global model to the sampled nodes (Line~4).
+Each node $i$ performs multiple steps of mini-batch gradient descent on the loss associated with its sampled early exit $e$, and returns the updated model to the server (Lines~5-10).
+The server aggregates these updates by computing a weighted sum of the pseudo-gradients from each node-exit pair $(i,e)$ (Lines~10-12).
+Each pair's weight is determined by three key factors: (i) the importance $\tilde \Lambda_e$ assigned to exit $e$; (ii) the proportion of the dataset that node $i$ used to train relative to the total dataset used to train exit $e$ ($\frac{|S_i|}{|\Sep|}$); and (iii) the inverse of the probability that node $i$ was selected to train exit $e$ ($\frac{1}{p_{i,e}}$).